PeiyanFlying/Peggy_Peiyan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a final-year Ph.D.
-Student at Northeastern University, Boston, advised by [Prof. Yanzhi Wang](https://web.northeastern.edu/yanzhiwang/).
+I am a Postdoctoral Associate at the MIT Koch Institute and work with [Prof. Angela Belcher](https://be.mit.edu/directory/angela-belcher) and [Prof. Anantha P. Chandrakasan](https://chandrakasan.mit.edu/about/).
+Before that, I got my Ph.D.
+Degree at Northeastern University, Boston, advised by [Prof. Yanzhi Wang](https://web.northeastern.edu/yanzhiwang/).

-**<font color=red> I’m on the academic job market this year.
-Please reach out for any opportunities! </font>**

 My research area is the intersection of Software-Hardware Co-design, Efficient AI Systems, Hardware Architecture, and Efficient Emerging Devices:

-+ Hardware and Software Co-design for DNN Architecture
++ Hardware and Software Co-design for AI Architecture on Life Science
 + Inference/Energy-Efficient Artificial Intelligence Systems
 + Efficient Emerging Deep Learning Systems (Superconducting devices, Quantum Circuits)